shockey/workfrom/README.md

 #### search

-You can search by name:
+> Search for places by name

 ```js
 wf.places.search({ name: 'cafe', limit: 10, page: 2 }).then(results => { /* do stuff */ });